kidGodzilla/heatmap-test/README.md

 # Coding Challenge

+Feel free to ask as many questions as you need.
+I can join you on chat to explain anything you need.

 1. Currently, you must press `SHIFT + H+M` to toggle the heatmap on and off.
 Change this to  `CTRL + SHIFT + H`.

 2. Currently, the user must set a project ID (window._GumshoeProject).
 Since we are already using the **md5** library, let's just use an `md5()` of `location.hostname` instead.